Understanding Spina Bifida Birth Defects

 - Alpha-Fetoprotein (AFP): A blood test that measures how much AFP, a protein produced by fetus, passes into the mother's bloodstream.
 High level of AFP is a possible indication that the baby might have spina bifida.

 - Ultrasound: A common test that looks at the baby in the uterus with a picture.
-In some cases, the physician is able to see whether the baby has spina bifida through an ultrasound.
+In some cases, the physician can see whether the baby has spina bifida through an ultrasound.
 The more severe types are more likely to be caught with this test.

 - Amniocentesis: The physician takes a small sample of the amniotic fluid surrounding the baby in the womb.
 If there are high levels of AFP in the fluid, it might mean that the baby has spina bifida.